 Consider wearing gloves to avoid getting any glue on your hands, and follow these tips:

-- Avoid using too much or too little glue on each board.
-Too much, and you could find it very difficult to ever remove the board later, should you need to.
+2. Avoid using too much or too little glue on each board.
+Too much, and you could find it very difficult to remove the board later, should you need to.
 On the other hand, it may not stick properly if you use too little.

-- Apply glue to one baseboard at a time and put it in place immediately.
+4. Apply glue to one baseboard at a time and put it in place immediately.
 Some industrial adhesives begin to dry within seconds, so you must place the board quickly after application.
-Take care to ensure proper placement, because you probably won’t be able to move it once it’s settled.
+Ensure proper placement because you probably won’t be able to move it once it’s settled.

 Other Ways To Secure a Baseboard

 Glue is fast, convenient, and easy to use.
 However, it doesn’t work for everything and comes with some drawbacks.
-If you don’t think industrial glue is what you need or you can’t find any that suits your project, you may be tempted to try something else.
+If you don’t think industrial glue is needed or can’t find any that suits your project, you may be tempted to try something else.

 Wood-Safe Caulk